loqmanali/all_country_code/README.md

 flutter run
 ```

-This will launch the example application demonstrating the usage of the `country_code_picker` package.
+This will launch the example application demonstrating the usage of the `all_country_code` package.

 ## API Reference